Hamiltonian structures of isomonodromic deformations on moduli spaces of parabolic connections: Hamiltonian description

 \section{Hamiltonian description}

 In this section, we give a Hamiltonian description of the vector field determined by the isomonodromic deformation.
-In \ref{SS const nabla0}, we construct an initial connection $\nabla_0$ by the following idea.
-First, for (an elementary transformation of) the underlying vector bundle of a member of $M^{\balpha}_{\cC/T}(\tilde{\bt},r,d)$, we give an injective morphism (of locally free sheaves) from some fixed vector bundle having same rank by the boundedness \cite[Proposition 5.1]{IIS}.
+We fix $\boldsymbol{\nu} \in N^{(n)}_r(d)$.
+In Section \ref{SS const nabla0}, we take an affine open covering $\{ M\} $ of $M_{\cC/T}^{\balpha}(\tilde{\bt},r,d)_{\boldsymbol{\nu}}$.
+For each $M$, we construct an initial connection $\nabla_0$ by the following idea.
+First, for the underlying vector bundle on $\cC \times_T M$ induced by a universal family on $\cC \times_T M^{\balpha}_{\cC/T}(\tilde{\bt},r,d)$, we give an injective morphism (of locally free sheaves) from some fixed vector bundle having same rank.
 (This construction is not canonical).
 Such a vector bundle with an injective morphism is treated in \cite[Section 2]{Hurt}.
 Second, we construct a connection on the fixed vector bundle.
-By the injective morphism and the connection on the fixed vector bundle, we have a connection on the underlying vector bundle of a member of $M^{\balpha}_{\cC/T}(\tilde{\bt},r,d)$.
+By the injective morphism and the connection on the fixed vector bundle, we have a connection on the underlying vector bundle on $M$ induced by a universal family on $M^{\balpha}_{\cC/T}(\tilde{\bt},r,d)$.
 This connection is an initial connection $\nabla_0$.
-In \ref{SS alge split nabla 0}, we construct vector fields on each affine open subset of $M^{\balpha}_{\cC/T}(\tilde{\bt},r,d)$ associated to an initial connection $\nabla_0$.
-Note that an initial connection $\nabla_0$ has poles along divisors on $\cC \setminus D(\tilde{\bt})$.
-Then, for construction of the vector fields, we need some condition of deformations of $n$-pointed curves on neighborhoods of the poles along divisors on $\cC \setminus D(\tilde{\bt})$.
-These vector fields are considered as vector fields associated to time variables.
-In \ref{SS Hamil}, we describe the main theorem.
-First, we give a 2-form $\omega$ on $M^{\balpha}_{\cC/T}(\tilde{\bt},r,d)$ such that the kernel $\mathrm{Ker}(\omega)$ induces the vector fields determined by the isomonodromic deformations and $\omega$ is the symplectic form fiberwise.
-Second, we define Hamiltonian functions on each affine open set of $M^{\balpha}_{\cC/T}(\tilde{\bt},r,d)$.
-Finally, if we take good coordinates on each affine open set of $M^{\balpha}_{\cC/T}(\tilde{\bt},r,d)$, we obtain a Hamiltonian description of the vector field determined by the isomonodromic deformation on each affine open set.
+In Section \ref{SS alge split nabla 0}, we construct vector fields on each $M$ associated to an initial connection $\nabla_0$.
+Note that an initial connection $\nabla_0$ has poles along divisors on $\cC_{M} \setminus D(\tilde{\bt})_{M}$.
+Then, for construction of the vector fields, we need some condition of deformations of $n$-pointed curves on neighborhoods of the poles along divisors on $\cC_{M} \setminus D(\tilde{\bt})_{M}$.
+We use these vector fields instead of vector fields associated to time variables.
+In Section \ref{SS Hamil}, we describe the main theorem.
+First, we give a 2-form $\omega$ on $M^{\balpha}_{\cC/T}(\tilde{\bt},r,d)_{\boldsymbol{\nu}}$ such that the kernel $\mathrm{Ker}(\omega)$ induces the vector fields determined by the isomonodromic deformations and $\omega$ is the symplectic form fiberwise.
+Second, we define Hamiltonian functions on each $M$.
+Finally, if we take good coordinates on each $M$, we obtain a Hamiltonian description of the vector field on each $M$ induced by the isomonodromic deformation.